us-ts/bundlemonkey/README.md

 bunx bundlemonkey
 ```

-Bundlemonkey compiles your code into `dist` directory 🎉.
+Bundlemonkey compiles your code into `dist` directory.

 [Watch mode](#watch-mode) and [Remote watch mode](#remote-watch-mode) are supported as well, so you can have it rebuild your scripts automatically.
 See [CLI](#cli) docs below for more details.